earthly/website/blog/_posts/2021-09-22-awk-examples.md

 ---------------------------------------
 The Return of the King (The Lord of the Rings, Book 3)
 ---------------------------------------
-Ave: 4.57        Count: 14
+Ave: 4.79        Count: 38

 ---------------------------------------
 The Two Towers (The Lord of the Rings, Book 2)
 ---------------------------------------
-Ave: 4.67        Count: 12
+Ave: 4.64        Count: 56

 ---------------------------------------
 The Fellowship of the Ring (The Lord of the Rings, Book 1)
 ---------------------------------------
-Ave: 4.30        Count: 23
+Ave: 4.60        Count: 93
 ```

 Lord of the Rings has a different pattern.
-The second book is the most highly rated.
-The number of reviews is also much smaller so it's hard to say for sure that "The Fellowship" is the best book but it certainly looks that way.
+The books are all in a pretty tight range.
+The number of reviews is also much smaller so it's hard to say for sure that "The Return Of the King" is the best book but it certainly looks that way.

 ### AWK If Else